-There are other activities that you can do on your own, too.
+There are lots of other things to do in Pokhara on your own, too.
 Such as walking around the beautiful Phewa Lake, visiting the nearby stupas, or trying some tasty food in the local market.

 The roads in Nepal are not great, but there are many options to get there from Kathmandu.
 The most popular one is by bus which usually takes around 7 hours.
 If you prefer to fly, there are connections daily.

 Also, it’s a pretty inexpensive destination.
 What else could you ask for?

 My absolute favorite place in Nepal was Bardia National Park and completely took me by surprise.
 I went to Nepal for 1 month to trek the Annapurna Circuit with my brother, but fell in love with the country and ended up renewing my visa twice to stay for 3.5 months because it was such a great place for solo travel.

 All of Nepal is very affordable and ‘easy’ to get around as a solo traveller.
 Just be ready for long bus rides and delays.
 It’s best to plan an entire day for any travelling between destinations; the good news is once you get to Bardia National Park you won’t want to leave!

 You can find an elephant conservation center, a couple of locally owned homestays and adventure lodges in this little village.
 But, the real reason I am so drawn to Bardia was all the amazing wildlife!
 I saw countless rhinos, monkeys, birds, elephants and even a wild tiger on my jungle treks in this largely unheard of national park.

 If you’re a solo traveller you won’t need to worry about booking any accommodation or tours ahead of time in Nepal.
 The locals here are very friendly and always willing to host a wanderer like you or me!